Black Lives Matter protesters say Seattle’s autonomous zone has hijacked message

 Negotiations between protesters and the police have been at a standstill as authorities struggle to identify who is at the helm of the movement inside the autonomous zone.

-Police officials attempted to enter the Third Precinct on Thursday but were jeered by protesters, who have reportedly set up checkpoints with armed guards to keep law enforcement officials away.
+Police officials attempted to enter the East Precinct on Thursday but were jeered by protesters, who have reportedly set up checkpoints with armed guards to keep law enforcement officials away.
 Other protesters attempted to escort officers to the precinct, to the dismay of their fellow demonstrators.

 Since police have left the area, officers say their response time to incidents in the city have tripled because they are unable to access the area for calls for help.